-The nearest airport is Orange Regional Airport (35 km) which provides daily services to Sydney with Regional Express (REX) and flights to Brisbane with Fly Corporate.
+The nearest airport is Orange Regional Airport (35 km from Molong), providing daily services to Sydney with Regional Express (REX) and flights to Brisbane with Fly Corporate.

 The nearest train station is in Orange.
-NSW Train Link Regional coach services travel between Orange and Molong, 2 – 3 times per day, Monday to Friday.
+NSW Train Link Regional coach services travel between Orange and Molong.

 Molong Health Service is a small public hospital with less than 50 beds.
 It provides a range of services, including emergency, sub-acute and in-patient care, as well as residential and palliative care.